Skip to content

 Experimenting with Post-Quantum Cryptography

-The wolfSSL team has integrated experimental post-quantum cryptographic algorithms into the wolfSSL library.
+A while back, the wolfSSL team integrated experimental post-quantum cryptographic algorithms into the wolfSSL library.
 This was done by integrating with the Open Quantum Safe team's liboqs.
-You can find more information about them at https://openquantumsafe.org
+Currently, wolfCrypt implements LMS, XMSS, ML-DSA and ML-KEM.
+So, for the purpose of code size reduction and ease of maintence, the wolfSSL team removed the integration with liboqs.

-Note: The post-quantum algorithms provided by liboqs are not standardized and experimental.
-It is highly advised that they NOT be used in production environments.
-All OIDs, codepoints and artifact formats are temporary and expected to change in the future.
-You should have no expectation of backwards compatibility.
+Note: Some of the post-quantum algorithms are not fully standardized yet.
+Some OIDs and codepoints are temporary and expected to change in the future.
+You should have no expectation of backwards compatibility until they are fully standardized.

 A Gentle Introduction to Post-Quantum Cryptography